 act, omission or other matter described in Section 12.2(a)-(g), whether or not the same results in any Action against or Losses by any Party A Indemnitee.

 Licensee Indemnification.
-Licensee shall and shall cause its affiliates, jointly and severally, to indemnify, defend and hold harmless Party A and its Subcontractors and their Representatives and successors and assigns (each, a “Party A Indemnitee”) from and against any and all Losses incurred by such Party A Indemnitee in connection with any Action regardless of the source that arises out of or relates to this Agreement or any of the following:
+Licensee shall indemnify, defend and hold harmless Party A and its Subcontractors and their Representatives and successors and assigns (each, an "Party A Indemnitee") from and against any and all Losses incurred by such Party A Indemnitee arising out of or relating to any third-party Action alleging that (i) Licensee Data, as provided by Licensee and Processed in accordance with this Agreement, infringes any third party’s Intellectual Property Rights, or (ii) Licensee’s breach of its representations and warranties under Section 11.3.
+For the avoidance of doubt, Licensee’s indemnification obligations under this Section shall be subject to the limitations set forth in Section 13.

 Licensee Data, including any Processing of Licensee Data by or on behalf of Party A in accordance with this Agreement;